RishikeshDarandale/rishikeshdarandale.github.io/_posts/2018-02-23-deploying-to-oss-sonatype-using-travis.markdown

 * sign the artifacts
 * provide the correct metadata in POM file of the project

-A complete example pom file can be refer [here](http://central.sonatype.org/pages/requirements.html#a-complete-example-pom).
+A complete example of pom file can be referred [here](http://central.sonatype.org/pages/requirements.html#a-complete-example-pom).

 ### GPG keys